Exported functions and types

 ghanorm(sys, fast = true, atol = 0, atol1 = atol, atol2 = atol, rtol = n*ϵ) -> (hanorm, hs)

-For a proper system with E singular, the uncontrollable infinite eigenvalues of the pair (A,E) and the non-dynamic modes are elliminated using minimal realization techniques.
+For a non-minimal system, the uncontrollable and unobservable finite and infinite eigenvalues of the pair (A,E) and the non-dynamic modes are elliminated using minimal realization techniques.
 The rank determinations in the performed reductions are based on rank revealing QR-decompositions with column pivoting if fast = true or the more reliable SVD-decompositions if fast = false.

 The keyword arguments atol1, atol2, and rtol, specify, respectively, the absolute tolerance for the nonzero elements of A, B, C, D, the absolute tolerance for the nonzero elements of E, and the relative tolerance for the nonzero elements of A, B, C, D and E. The default relative tolerance is n*ϵ, where ϵ is the working machine epsilon and n is the order of the system sys.
 The keyword argument atol can be used to simultaneously set atol1 = atol and atol2 = atol.